 Export Control Frequently Asked Questions

-A: Notify the Export Compliance Officer at least 30 to 60 days prior to your intention to export so that compliance requirements can be resolved.
+Notify the Export Control and International Compliance (ECIC) Office at least 30 to 60 days prior to your intention to export so that compliance requirements can be resolved.
 Export recipients must be screened against the U.S. Government’s restricted party lists.
 In addition, the export of an item, technical data, or software may require an export license or other governmental approval.

-A: Yes.
+Yes.
 If the item requires an export license, you will need to wait until OSU receives an approved license from the appropriate government agency.
-Absent any screening concern and no license requirement, an export can proceed immediately.
+Absent any screening concern and no license requirement, an export can proceed with ECIC's authorization.

-A: No; the method of export has nothing to do with whether a license is required.
+It depends; the method of export has nothing to do with whether a license is required.
+However, in certain circumstances the method of export may allow the exporter to qualify for the use of a license exception.

 Scenario A. EAR, dual use, items: if the equipment does not require a license to export it to any country, then no, the temporary export does not require a license.
 If on the other hand, the item would normally require a license to export abroad, a specific license exception, such as the “Tool of Trade” exception, must apply to the temporary export or otherwise a license is required.
-The “Tool of Trade” exception covers temporary exports of “usual and reasonable kinds and quantities” of items for use abroad by the exporter, provided that the items remain under the “effective control” of the exporter and are utilized for a lawful enterprise or undertaking.
-In addition, this exception has other qualifications based on type of export, destination, and duration of export.
+This exception has several qualifications based on the type of export, destination, and duration of export.
 Hence, it can only be used when all requirements are met.

 Scenario B. ITAR, defense articles and technical data: Yes; a DSP73 license is always required, even if you are only sending or transporting the ITAR-controlled technology or technical data to international waters or airspace (i.e. not landing in any particular country).